fk721/progress-reports/README.md

 Downloads a collection of report cards and checks which students scored below satisfactory on an assignment for an inputted date.
 A text file is created with a list of students who scored an 85% or below on their classwork/homework.
 A template of a report card is attached.

+Requirements to run: Python 3 or above, the following python libraries: xlrd, google API.